ccnets-team/agent-gpt/docs/No Network Setup - Cloud RL Using a Local PC with WebSocket.md

 At the core of this solution is the **WSEnvAPI** [https://github.com/ccnets-team/agent-gpt/blob/main/agent_gpt/env_host/env_api_websocket.py] a remote gym module that facilitates WebSocket-based communication between your local PC and the cloud trainer.
 Key components include:

-- **Asynchronous Methods for Environment Control:**
+- **Synchronous/Asynchronous Methods for Environment Control:**
   - **make / make_vec:** Create single or multiple simulation environments.
   - **reset:** Initialize or reset an environment.
   - **step:** Process actions in the environment and return resulting states.
   - **close:** Terminate a simulation environment.
   - **get_action_space / get_observation_space:** Retrieve details about the environment's configuration.

-- **FastAPI /ws Endpoint:**
-  - A dedicated endpoint (`/ws`) is set up using FastAPI to accept local client connections.
-  - An external WebSocket listener forwards commands between the cloud trainer and your local simulation in real time.

 ---

 ## How It Works

 1. **Establishing the Connection:**
-   - Your local simulation environment initiates a WebSocket connection to the `/ws` endpoint provided by WSEnvAPI.
+   - Your local simulation environment initiates a WebSocket connection provided by WSEnvAPI.

 2. **Processing and Response:**
-   - The asynchronous methods in WSEnvAPI process commands, manage the simulation environments, and send real-time responses back to the cloud trainer.
+   - The synchronous methods in WSEnvAPI process commands, manage the simulation environments, and send real-time responses back to the cloud trainer.

 3. **Automated Host Configuration:**
    - The system automatically updates environment host details, eliminating the need for manual network configuration (e.g., IP setups or tunnels).